Skip to main content

 MA Fashion Communication: Fashion Journalism is for writers and editors who want to shape the future of their field.

 MA Fashion Communication is for dynamic students looking to thrive within the industry at the highest level.
-The course offers three pathways: Fashion Image, Fashion Journalism and Fashion Critical Studies.
+The course offers three pathways: Fashion Image, Fashion Journalism and Histories and Theories.

 This course is part of the Fashion Programme.